google/highway/g3doc/quick_reference.md

 *   `HWY_GATHER_LANES(T)`: supports GatherIndex/Offset.
 *   `HWY_VARIABLE_SHIFT_LANES(T)`: supports per-lane shift amounts (v1 << v2).

-As above, but the feature implies the type so there is no T parameter:
+As above, but the feature implies the type so there is no T parameter, thus these can be used in `#if` expressions.

 *   `HWY_COMPARE64_LANES`: 64-bit signed integer comparisons.
 *   `HWY_MINMAX64_LANES`: 64-bit signed/unsigned integer min/max.